Mindengine76/comp150-cpd/README.md

 My first week, several things present themselves.
 My primary objective (problem) is to learn and improve.

 Therefore, the first objective is to identify which learning strategies are going to be the most successful.
 Second objective is a social one.
 Given my situation, I felt it would be better to keep relationships with my fellow students on a 'semi-professional' footing, in short be friendly but not a friend, better to not try to lead activities or conversations (where possible), but help facilitate activities and conversations within the group.
-In short support, supply, encourage (slowly integration).
+In short support, supply, encourage (slow integration).

 Note to self: regard this first term as an experiment, it is better to know my weaknesses and fail first, so I can better learn C++ after christmas.
 The first week was interesting and invigorating (just what I wanted, a new challenge!! a new mountain to climb), I was impressed by the breath of the things I could learn, robotics is something I am deeply interested in, and it was a shame that there wasn't a robot guild I could join (or that it wasn't part of the course hint, hint).
 This would have only enhanced my interest in programming (and looked great on my CV!!!), plus it would have meant alternative source of social resources.
 Note to self, as some stage I will propose a robotics guild.

+Objective within the first term, be able to understand and use the skills and knowledge taught in the course.
+Second objective, not to be discouraged by failure, but embrace it to full understand my limitations and identify the areas I need to work on (time frame first 6 weeks)

 ## Week 1